Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

         - `PS512`: RSASSA-PSS using SHA-512 and MGF1 with SHA-512
         - `EdDSA`: EdDSA with Ed25519
     - group: JWT Access Token Authentication
-      description: Parameters for setting where to look for the bearer token and whether to introspect them.
+      description: Parameters for specifying the location of the bearer token, and introspection options.
     - name: bearer_token_param_type
       required: false
       default: